 Giggleswick is a popular choice among Forces families with our strong boarding ethos offering a stable, healthy, supportive and friendly environment for children from the ages of 9 through to 18.
-Over 62% of our pupils are boarders and everyone attends school on Saturday with lessons in the morning and team sports and clubs in the afternoon.
+Over two thirds of our pupils are boarders and everyone attends school on Saturday with lessons in the morning and team sports and clubs in the afternoon.
 We also have a full programme of activities on Sunday, including regular trips and visits out of school.

 The School is within easy reach of the major bases across the North with excellent road and rail links, and Manchester and Leeds Bradford airports are easily accessible.

 A range of scholarships are available in the senior school for entry into Year 7, Year 9 and the Sixth Form.
 More information is available on our scholarship page.

 To support families with more than one child in the school we offer a sibling allowance scheme.
 For senior school pupils we provide a 5% fee remission for a second sibling and 10% for any further siblings while all siblings are in Giggleswick School.
 For those siblings in Giggleswick Junior School the sibling allowance is 25% for pupils in Reception, Year 1 and Year 2.